jamietre/CsQuery/README.md

 ### Roadmap

-As of 6/12/2012, the project is feature-complete.
-All CSS3 selectors that don't depend on browser state have been implemented, and all jQuery DOM selection/manipulation methods have been implemented.
+As of 6/12/2012, all CSS3 selectors that don't depend on browser state have been implemented, and all jQuery DOM selection/manipulation methods have been implemented.
 See  [shortcomings](https://github.com/jamietre/CsQuery#shortcomings) for the specific exceptions.

 The priorities for the future are, in this order: